-A service provider offers an agreement template describing the service and its guarantees, including the options available to the customer.
-The service description includes the WSDL of the service interface.
-Customer can choose among a service using Kerberos-based authentication or a proprietary authentication system.
-Furthermore, customers can choose how many users ID should be managed.
-Customers can add availability and response time guarantees to individual operations of the interface, e.g., to distinguish quality requirements for management and access control operations.
+The financial company offers several service levels, such as Premium, Selected, Preferred, Basic etc, where each service level requires minimum investment amount and/or account balance, as well as offers different banking and investment fee structure.
+Additionally, each service level provides a certain Quality of Service (QoS), described via an agreement template, specifying the service and its guarantees, including the QoS options available to the customer.
+When new customers open accounts with the financial institution, they select a service level by customizing the options specified in the template.
+Customers can add availability and response time guarantees to individual operations of the interface.
 For operation availability, customers choose between 95%, 98%, 99%, and 99.9%, defined as receiving a reply in 15 seconds.
-For average response time guarantees, customers choose between 0.5, 1 or 2 seconds, and set the number of operations per minute for which the response time goal must hold.
-Also, customers can set the time when the service will be available.
+For average response time guarantees, customers choose between 0.5, 1 or 2 seconds, and set the number of operations per minute (especially for web service operations) for which the response time goal must hold.
+Also, customers can set the time when the service will be available such as 8AM to midnight daily.